mbakholdina/srt-packet-reordering/README.md

 <!-- As of now `stderr` of test application is not captured, so you can see the messages in a terminal as well as script's log messages.
 In order to capture all these messages to a file add `2>&1 | tee filepath` or `2>filepath` postfix to a command. -->

-### Script Commands for Testing with `srt-live-transmit`
+### Script Commands for General Use Case

-The way of using the script with `srt-live-transmit` application is the same as described in Section "Script Commands for Connection Bonding Testing".
+The way of using the script for general use case is the same as described in Section "Script Commands for Connection Bonding Testing".

-Here is an example of commands for testing on localhost:
+Here is an example of commands:

 ```
 # Receiver
-python packet_reordering.py receiver --bitrate 1 --attrs "latency=400" ../srt-mbakholdina/_build/srt-live-transmit
+python packet_reordering.py receiver --bitrate 1 --attrs "latency=400" ../srt-mbakholdina/_build/srt-test-live
 # Sender
-python packet_reordering.py sender --bitrate 1 --attrs "latency=400" ../srt-mbakholdina/_build/srt-live-transmit
+python packet_reordering.py sender --bitrate 1 --ip 192.168.2.2 --attrs "latency=400" ../srt-mbakholdina/_build/srt-test-live
 ```

 ### Script Output